 As an app advertiser, you want to get your app into the hands of more paying users.
 So, how do you connect with those people?
-App campaigns streamline the process for you, making it easy to promote your apps across Google’s largest properties including Search, Google Play, YouTube, Discover, and the Google Display Network.
+App campaigns streamline the process for you, making it easy to promote your apps across Google’s largest properties including Search, Google Play, YouTube, Discover on Google Search, and the Google Display Network.
 Just add a few lines of text, a bid, some assets, and the rest is optimized to help your users find you.

 Ready to advertise your app?
 Click here to set up your App campaign.